 Starting a small garden doesn’t require a large backyard or advanced skills.
 Many vegetables grow extremely well in compact spaces like balconies, patios, or even windowsills.
+Container vegetable gardening has exploded in popularity over the past decade as more people move into apartments and smaller homes — and discover that a single square metre of outdoor space is genuinely enough to grow real food.

 1. Lettuce